elbosso/expect-dialog-ca/docs/content.md

   Parameters for the script:
   * *-k file name for key file*
     If this file exists, the key in it is used - if it does not exist, a new key is generated and saved to it
-  * *-k file name for private key file of the CA*
-    The file containing the private key of the CA
   * *-s file name of the CSR to work on*
     A file containing the certificate signing request to be processed
+  * *-s file name of the CSR to work on*
+    A file containing the certificate\n\t\tsigning request to be processed\n"
+  * *-d*
+    The calendar dialog for choosing the validity end of the certificate is preset to this date"
+  * *-m*
+    The calendar dialog for choosing the validity end of the certificate is preset to this date (only if -M ist *NOT* specified!)"
+  * *-y*
+    The calendar dialog shows a date the given amount of years in the future - taking into account the values for -m and -d if given"
+  * *-M*
+    The calendar dialog shows a date the given amount of months in the future - taking into account the value for -d if given"
   * *-h*
-    Print some help text"
+    Print some help text
 * [work_on_csrs.sh](../work_on_csrs.sh)
   This script takes a directory and searches for all files with suffix ".csr" in it.
 With each such file found it calls [sign_request.sh](../sign_request.sh) and after this script has finished, it moves the CSR to a subdirectory named _done_.
   This subdirectory is created if it does not yet exist.
-That way, the habdling of CSRs can be interrupted and continued later on.
+That way, the handling of CSRs can be interrupted and continued later on.

   Parameters for the script:
   * *-k file name for private key file of the CA*